anjrv/distributed_systems/assignment_8/README.md

 mvn exec:java@client-cli
 ```

-The server is currently coded to be localhost and the ports are 3002 for the server and 3003 for the client.
+Both server and client are currently coded to be run on localhost and the ports are 3002 for the server and 3003 for the client.